EXTERNSHIPS/PRO-BONO

 A. Registration

 Students must attend the externship information/registration session when announced.
-If students cannot attend this meeting, they must set up an individual meeting with Prof. Jessica Haught.
-Students interested in the Externship Program must submit a resume, unofficial transcript, cover letter, letter of recommendation (for full-time Federal Judicial, WV Supreme Court of Appeals, or Federal Agency Externships), and a letter stating the name and contact information for the placement (or potential placement if awaiting confirmation.)
-Please submit a hard copy of these materials to Professor Haught before the deadline announced each semester.
+Students interested in the Externship Program must submit a resume, unofficial transcript, cover letter, letter of recommendation, and a letter stating the name and contact information of the supervisor at the placement.
+Upon approval, students will register for the appropriate externship courses.

 B. Receiving credit